tekunotri/tkbdefault/README.md

 <details>
 <summary>changes on this fork</summary>

-* general 4:3 compatibility on loadout (no before you ask i dont care about the inventory)
+* ~~general 4:3 compatibility on loadout (no before you ask i dont care about the inventory)~~ nevermind it got removed in 86736e9252e05efd76dde16204a0947b4fb6a057, tkberia-oldloadout branch has it.

 * some qol binds for some places (map select& motd, loadout, wherever possible really)